PeterEB/coap-node/README.md

 });
 ```

-If the Server request to read or write executable Resource, it will get a status code of '4.05'(Method Not Allowed).
+If the Server request to read or write an executable Resource, it will get a status code of '4.05'(Method Not Allowed).
 In contrast, If the Server request to execute a Resource that is not executable, it also get a status code of '4.05'(Method Not Allowed).

 <a name="APIs"></a>
 ## 6. APIs and Events